umarhassan-mitodl/20.219-january-iap-2015/content/pages/student-projects/yuliya-klochans-project.md

 {{< resource uuid="8e63c182-7651-0bb9-9b75-2c2254bc2a59" >}}

-This video is courtesy of [Yuliya Klochan](https://www.youtube.com/channel/UCzP7FGZa0sOU3ETbUIt01ug) on YouTube and is provided under our Creative Commons license.
+This video is courtesy of {{% resource_link "11c30191-93c6-4985-a5ce-75d80d8ea6fb" "Yuliya Klochan" %}} on YouTube and is provided under our Creative Commons license.

 The beginning of an odd mathematical journey that asks (but cannot always answer) questions like, "Is math true?" or "Could The Matrix scenario happen to us?"